shubh12ee/shubh12ee/readme.md

 ## Welcome to my GitHub repository!
-## IT Engineering Student with a keen interest in becoming a Software Developer.
+## I'm an IT Engineering Student with a keen interest in becoming a Software Developer.